WarrenWeckesser/numtypes/README.md

 # numtypes
 Custom data types for numpy

-This package experimental and currently incomplete.
+This package is experimental and currently incomplete.

 ### Related work and links